Wait for Another Pullback Before Buying American Airlines

 Things sound bleak for American Airlines.
 Yet, with the share price falling below $10 per share, the stock could be bottoming out.
 Buying while the stimulus package was underway in late March would have been a terrible time to enter a position.
 The stock soared from around $10 per share to prices above $16 per share.
 At that price level, the risk/return proposition is not in your favor.

-But, if shares retest prices in the single-digits, the odds are on your side.
+But, if shares retest prices in the single-digits, are the odds on your side?
 As InvestorPlace’s Tom Taulli wrote last month, it’s likely American Airlines survives coronavirus.
-Granted, this doesn’t guarantee shares won’t head lower from where they are now.

-Yet, with the potential for big gains in the next few years if air travel rebounds quicker than anticipated, shares could be a strong buy at a lower valuation.
-In short, don’t chase this stock if enthusiasm sends it higher on a breadcrumb of good news.
-Instead, consider shares a buy if additional negative developments push shares to even lower prices.
+Mainly because Washington won’t want to see an airline file for Chapter 11.

+Yet, with Boeing (NYSE:BA) CEO Dave Calhoun predicting an airline bankruptcy in 2020, this risk should be top of mind.
+And considering American’s weak financials, this airline could be the leading candidate.

+In short, the current darkness may not be signalling that dawn is near.
+And at today’s valuation, risk of bankruptcy (which would wipe out shareholders) may not be fully priced into the stock.

 Wait-and-See Is the Key With AAL Stock

 When I last wrote about American Airlines stock, I said it was too early to buy but too late to go short.
-I stand behind this take.
-Warren Buffett may have recently sold his airline stocks.
-But, the risk of shares rallying on better-than-expected data makes it tough to bet this stock heads below the most bearish of price targets.
+But now, I’m a bit more bearish.
+With Warren Buffett recently selling his airline stocks, and aviation industry leaders calling for continued challenges, we may have yet to see the bottom.

-Nevertheless, don’t see this to mean, “go buy American, pronto.”
-As I mentioned above, air travel could remain depressed for several years.
+Nevertheless, don’t see this to mean, “American stock is heading to zero.”
+Granted, air travel could remain depressed for several years.

 Yet, large-scale bankruptcies are the last thing the current administration wants.
 Especially in a re-election year.
 With this in mind, the downside may be lower than one would expect for a hard-hit sector like airlines.

 Bottom line: wait for American Airlines shares to head lower before entering a position.
-At prices between $5 and $10 per share, the potential price appreciation more than makes up for the risk.
+At prices far in the single-digits, the potential price appreciation could more than make up for the risk.

 Thomas Niel, contributor to InvestorPlace, has written single-stock analysis since 2016.
 As of this writing, Thomas Niel did not hold a position in any of the aforementioned securities.